-Best Credit Cards for Utilities Bills in Singapore 2020
+11 Best Credit Cards for Utility Bills In Singapore 2022

 With our increase in electricity and water consumption, it has become even more important to find ways to shave a few more dollars off our bills.

 The Singapore Power (SP) group is the main provider of basic utilities for Singaporeans, covering electricity, water, gas, and refuse removal.

 Since the introduction of the Open Electricity Market (OEM), consumers have been able to explore different electricity retailers and choose plans that suit their needs.

 This allows their electricity bills to also become more price competitive.

 With the OEM in place, electricity retailers now have two ways to bill you:

 - Via SP group (you will receive one bill, covering all utilities)

 - Direct billing (you will receive two bills, one from the electricity retailer, and another from SP group for water, gas & refuse removal)